angrybacon/doomsday-wiki/markdown/articles/2021/07/27/ddft-brewing.md

 ::decklist{url=2021/07/26/pox-doomsday}

 This one isn't DDFT but it certainly is bizarre.
 Doomsday costs {B}{B}{B}.
 Pox makes lots of black mana.
-Control decks with suprise combo finishes can be good.
+Control decks with surprise combo finishes can be good.

 Maybe this will... nope.